char-1ee/dotfiles/README.md

 ## Install

 To install the dotfiles on a new system, directly git clone this repo.

 ```shell
 git clone https://github.com/char-1ee/dotfiles.git
 cd dotfiles
 ```

 Then manual symlinking is needed.
-I will come up with a installation script soon.

 ## TODOs